 This opened up a world of possibility.
 A place where both patron and worker, as peers and neighbors, could bring their whole selves literally to the table.
 Not just playing their roles as master and servant, but as real people exhibiting their sense of humor, their playfulness, and, being human, their sexuality.

 I saw that, in a tipless environment our female servers had the potential to be perceived as whole persons.
-From that, it was easy to see that in a tipping environment, we push the job of waitressing into a realm that nestles alongside stripping and prostitution; a realm where any sexuality the woman shows is assumed to be solely because she wants to get paid.
+From that, it was easy to see that in a tipping environment, we push the job of waitressing into a realm that nestles alongside sex work; a realm where any sexuality the woman shows is assumed to be solely because she wants to get paid.
 The social construct is that this woman — be she a server, a dancer, or an escort — can never like sex but can only pretend to like sex for money.
-It robs the woman of any legitimate, natural sexuality and tells her that any sexual expression in which she engages should make her feel, literally, like a whore.
+In this contract, any sexual expression in which she engages in is because she is, effectively, a prostitute.

-But when attention-for-payment is removed, and the female server transforms from a kind of imitation sex worker to a person with her own robust sexuality — this is now a moment of vulnerability for everyone involved.
+But when attention-for-payment is removed, and the female server transforms from “sex worker lite” to a person whose own robust sexuality can now be acknowledged — this is now a moment of vulnerability for everyone involved.
 It’s a threat to the male patron who no longer has the prospect of withholding income to protect himself from rejection.
 It may be a scary moment for a female customer on a date, who now weirdly has a potential rival — not a marginalized servant — joining her at the table as perhaps more than a third wheel.
 It’s a moment ripe with opportunity for new connections, but that opportunity comes at the cost of everybody being exposed.
 And the feeling of being vulnerable is not necessarily what people are looking for when they dine out.